johanwiden/i3-sway-switch-window/README.md

 # default is no
 get_urls_from_nyxt = yes

+# Config for displaying in qutebrowser:
+# webbrowser = qutebrowser
+# commandlineoptions = --target window

+# Should we try to get a list of titles and URLs from qutebrowser.
+# There are some requirements: See the project README.
+# default is no
+get_urls_from_qutebrowser = yes

 [workspace]
 # i3, or sway, workspace to which focused window will be swapped
 # Default is "2"